 These Officers represent specific groups of students.
 Running campaigns, supporting students and acting as a source of information, they work with other Officer to ensure the needs of specific groups of students are met while protecting and extending equality for all who self-define or identify with the role.

-FACULTY OF ARTS AND SOCIAL SCIENCE (UG & PG)
+FACULTY OF ARTS AND SOCIAL SCIENCES (FASS) OFFICER (UG & PG)